chrisblue/Actions-OpenWrt-K2P/README.en-US.md

 # About this firmware

-> This repository is based on [P3TERX/Actions-OpenWrt](https://github.com/P3TERX/Actions-OpenWrt) and [DreamWalkerXZ/Actions-OpenWrt](https://github.com/DreamWalkerXZ/Actions-OpenWrt-K2P)

-Use Github Actions Automatically compile firmware for Phicomm K2P
+> This repository is based on [P3TERX/Actions-OpenWrt](https://github.com/P3TERX/Actions-OpenWrt) Use Github Actions Automatically compile firmware for Phicomm K2P

 ## Feature